raven-dev-ops/EA_Sports_FC_26_Discord_Bot/TERMS_OF_SERVICE.md

 ## Contact

-For questions about these Terms, contact the server administrators or the Bot maintainer: [CONTACT_EMAIL_OR_HANDLE].
+For questions about these Terms, contact the server administrators or use the Support page at `/support` to reach the Bot maintainer.